Jewish Genealogical Research in Lorraine

 - with regard to the County of Créhange, lists of heads of household in 1776, classified by commune (AD 57).
 Lists also exist for 1737 to 1739 G, but they are difficult to decipher,

-- list of the heads of Jewish households established in the "bailliage of Germany" of the Duchy of Lorraine from before the treaty of Ryswick (1697) to about 1706 (AD 54) (the bailliage of Germany was part of N.E. of the Duchy).
+- list of the heads of Jewish households established in the "bailliage of Germany" of the Duchy of Lorraine from before the treaty of Ryswick (1697) to about 1706 (AD 54) (the bailliage of Germany was the N.E. of the Duchy).

 These communes, are mainly in the current department of the Moselle.

-• As everywhere in France, the solicitors records constitute an important source of information: on the one hand to consult the Jewish marriage contracts (source exploited for Moselle (18), cf higher), but also to determine, thanks to various types of contracts (sale, loan, succession...), the presence of a person in a given place, also by deciphering the Hebraic signature you can discover the first name of the father.
-The solicitors’ records of Moselle were deposited with the AD of the department, whereas for Meurthe-et-Moselle this deposit is far from complete for the period of Ancien Régime.
+• As everywhere in France, the solicitors records constitute an important source of information: on the one hand to consult the Jewish marriage contracts (source exploited for Moselle (18), cf higher, but also to determine, thanks to various types of contracts (sale, loan, succession...), the presence of a person in a given place at a given point of time, also by deciphering the Hebraic signature you can discover the first name of the father.
+All the solicitors’ records of Moselle were deposited in the AD of the department, whereas for Meurthe-et-Moselle this deposit is far from complete for the period before the Revolution.

 However, even if one selects only the notaries frequently used by Jews, researching these requires a lot of patience.
-It is often possible to shorten research, for the Moselle at least, by consulting the summary registers of the acts which summarizes the acts of several notaries as well as the acts carried out under private signature, which is an additional advantage.
+It is often possible to shorten research, for the Moselle at least, by consulting the registers checking the acts which gather together and summarizes the acts of several notaries as well as the acts carried out under private signature, which is an additional advantage.

 • Lastly, additional information could possibly be found in AD 57 in the series "Justice" (series B), in particular in the ‘plaids annaux’ of the Duchy of Lorraine (which sometimes comprises of lists of names); or even, especially for Metz, hospital files (series H deposit).
-The deposit of the Jewish consistory of Moselle (dimension 17 J), contains some interesting information for example the lists of names, (although many parts were written in Yiddish) which were indexed in the work of Gildas Bernard (13).
+The deposit of the Jewish consistory of Moselle (shelf mark 17 J), contains some interesting information (although many parts were written in Judeo-German).
+Some interesting pieces of information included in these documents, for example lists of names, were indexed in the work of Gildas Bernard (13).

 C – Monographs Works

-As well as many articles, Some of them are an important part of genealogy and reconstitution of families; these are in particular the works of J.P.
-Bernard and P. Faustini on Vantoux (26) and of that of P. Faustini on Hellimer (33).
+Books and many articles deal with the story of Jews in a precise locality, often before as well as after the Revolution.
+Some of them include an important part of genealogy and reconstitution of families; these are in particular the works of J.P.
+Bernard and P. Faustini on Vantoux (26) and that of P. Faustini on Hellimer (33).
 Others do not contain precise information on the genealogical level; the researcher being interested in the locality concerned should however read them to know the framework around their ancestors’ life.
 The non-exhaustive list of the most important of these documents appears in the bibliography attached (references (24) to (49).
 Some of the monographs can be consulted in the relevant AD.

-Additionally, a great number of trees of Lorraine families were also published, in particular those carried out by the members of GenAmi (3 volumes).
+Additionally, a great number of monographs of Lorraine Jewish families were published, as well as many ascending or descending trees, in particular those carried out by the members of GenAmi (3 volumes).

 Bibliography